rahul-ve/git_ws/README.md

 ```
 git switch -c  branch1                 # this will create a new branch "branch1" from the current branch,
- git checkout -b branch1           # does the same as above, was the old way of doing the above operation, checkout also helps updated files in the working tree to match either index/remote, switch is purely for branch operations
+git checkout -b branch1           # does the same as above, was the old way of doing the above operation,
+                                   #  checkout also helps updated files in the working tree to match either index/remote,
+                                   # switch is purely for branch operations

- git switch  somebranch                   # switch to a different branch, NOTE if the local branch does not exist, and it a branch exists upstream, it will create a local branch and set it to track upstream branch (see --guess option in the manual)
+git switch  somebranch             # switch to a different branch, NOTE if the local branch does not exist, and if a branch exists upstream,
+                                   # it will create a local branch and set it to track upstream branch (see --guess option in the manual)

 # NOTE - above behaviour is consistent with how git-checkout works
 i.e.,  git checkout -b <branch> --track <remote>/<branch>

 git switch -                                  # toggle between two branches

-#rename a branch
+# rename a branch
  git branch -m <newname>                         # change the current branch name
  git branch  -m <currentname> <newname>           # change any branch name